tshino/vscode-kb-macro/DESIGN.md

 ## Capturing typed characters

 On VS Code, typed characters in text editors are treated differently than other keystrokes.
 We don't put every possible character in the keybindings.
-When you type characters in a text editor, for each character, the `type` build-in command is invoked internally.
+When you type characters in a text editor, for each character, the `type` built-in command is invoked internally.
 The `type` command performs inserting each character into the document.

 As far as I know, an extension is allowed to override the `type` built-in command using `vscode.commands.registerCommand` API.
 Actually, the VSCodeVim extension seems to do that to customize the behavior for typed characters.